ietf-wg-dult/accessory-protocol/draft-ietf-dult-accessory-protocol.md

 ## NFC Requirements {#NFC-requirements}

-Accessories that optionally include NFC (see [Serial number identification](#serial-number-identification)) MUST support the requirements from this subsecction.
+Accessories that include NFC (see [Serial number identification](#serial-number-identification)) MUST support the requirements from this subsecction.

 ### Hardware